thermoio/docs/domains-and-dns/editing-your-hosts-file.md

 ---
-title: Editing your Hosts File
+title: Editing Your Hosts File
 image: https://www.thermo.io/wp-content/themes/thermo/static/images/perks-5.svg
 description: Editing your hosts file with Linux, Windows, Mac; troubleshooting tips.
 ---

-# Editing your Hosts File
+# Editing Your Hosts File
 ## Overview
 This article shows you how to locate and edit your computer’s hosts file so you can test a site without affecting your production site.